Cross-hole sonic logging

 The main advantages of the cross-hole sonic logging test are:

-contrary to the low strain integrity test (L and D are respectively the length and the smallest transversal dimension of the tested structure);
+L and D are respectively the length and the smallest transversal dimension of the tested element.

-as it implies a possibility of testing – even if the elements are not tested after all.
+The reservations tubes implies a possibility of testing – even if all the elements are not tested after all.

 Cross-hole sonic logging main limitations are:

-as a result, concrete quality issues outside the reinforcement cage cannot be detected;
+As a result, concrete quality issues outside the tubes paths cannot be detected.

 We perform cross-hole sonic logging following the French NF P 94-160-1 and the American D6760-16 standards.
 We are based in Belgium and also available in the neighbouring countries: the Netherlands, Luxembourg, and France.